peakshift/bitcoin-ux/payments/_intro.md

 ### 2. Invoice creation

-The recipient creates an invoice in their wallet application and sends it to the sender.
-(Mention the term "address" //Alexa)
+The recipient creates an address in their wallet application and sends it to the sender.

 ### 3. Transaction creation

+User enters the amount, the reccipeints address and sometimes sets the fee themselves — this is the required information a wallet application needs to construct a transaction.

+### 4. Transaction signing

 The sender receives the invoice, creates a transaction, and broadcasts it to the bitcoin network.

+### 5. Transaction broadcast

+…

+### 6. Transaction validation

+...

-### 4. Transaction processing
+### 7. Transaction propagation

 The transaction is in the mempool ("?" //Alexa).
 The sender sees the transaction in their wallet as unconfirmed.

+### 8. Transaction verification

+...

 ### 5. First transaction confirmation